google/ground-platform/functions/README.md

 The following sections describe how to set up your development environment to modify, run, and deploy Ground Cloud Functions source code.

-**Note:** This guide assumes `gnd-cloud/functions/` is your current working directory.
+> **Note:** All instructions in this guide assume `gnd-cloud/functions/` is your current working directory.

-## Node.js setup
+### Node.js

-This guide recommends using Node Version Manager (nvm) to install and manage versions of Node.js, and assumes nvm is installed.
+This guide recommends using Node Version Manager (nvm) to install and manage versions of Node.js and assumes nvm is installed.
 For more information on nvm, as well as installation instructions, see: <https://github.com/creationix/nvm#installation>

 Firestore Cloud Functions currently require version 6.11.5 of Node.js.